Top 5 Places in Africa Where You're Likely to Spot a Lion

 Both the Moremi Game Reserve and the Okavango Delta are home to some of the world’s largest populations of lions, giving you plenty of opportunities to see these majestic animals.

 4. Etosha National Park, Namibia

-To visit these lions, check out the remote Kaokoland or Damaraland regions of the country.
+If you’d like to ‘meet’ these lions, your best bet is to check out the remote Kaokoland or Damaraland regions of the country.
 The lions here live near the dry Skeleton Coast and are accustomed to the barren vegetation and dry sand dunes, not to mention the general lack of water.
 The best time to visit the lions of Namibia is during the winter months of June through October.

 5. Kruger National Park, South Africa

-Note: In any of the countries, be wary of lion petting zoos.
-Many of these places are said to breed lions in a safe environment for conservation, when in reality, many of them sell the lions when they become too big.
-These lions, often with little fear of humans, are sold to business where they can be much more easily hunted for sport.
-That’s why safaris are a great way to ensure that your experience with these great creatures is not doing harm.
+Note: In any of the countries we mentioned above, be wary of lion petting zoos.
+Many of these places are said to breed lions in a safe environment for conservation when in reality, many of them sell the lions when they become too big.
+Conservation safaris make a great option to ensure that your experience with these great creatures will not cause any harm.